olmost/pp25/README.md

 # pp25
 Code of the model used in the Piana, Pu 2025 paper.
 First version of JET

-The main file to compile and run is op_hp_main.cpp
+The main file to compile and run is main.cpp

 In the terminal, you can type